Heritage Days: Rediscover the Faculty

 Downtown Sites: Historic Building and Botanical Garden

-Due to demonstrations planned in the city center on Saturday, the Historic Building and the Jardin des Plantes will be closed ALL DAY on Saturday.
+Due to the demonstrations scheduled for downtown on Saturday, the Historic Building and the Botanical Garden will be closed ALL DAY on Saturday.

 North Campus: Arnaud de Villeneuve Campus

-Address: 641, Avenue du Doyen Gaston Giraud, Parvis Simone Veil, Montpellier
+Address: 641 Avenue du Doyen Gaston Giraud, Parvis Simone Veil, Montpellier

 Places to visit and activities:

-• The Rabelais and Rondelet lecture halls, a classroom, the simulation learning area, and the excellence in practice room.
+• The Rabelais and Rondelet lecture halls, a classroom, the simulation learning center, and the center of excellence for practical training.

 • Dr. Christophe Bonnel will present a slideshow on innovative teaching methods near the simulation platform.

-Lectures in the Rabelais and Rondelet lecture halls
+Lectures in the Rabelais and Rondelet Lecture Halls

 Rabelais Amphitheater